 Keeping a child’s personal health record

-Some children continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+Some children continue to see their oncologist, while others transition back to the care of their pediatrician, primary care doctor, or another health care professional.
 This decision depends on several factors, including the type of tumor, side effects, health insurance rules, and your family’s personal preferences.
-Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

-If a doctor who was not directly involved in your child’s care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
-Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.

-The next section in this guide is Survivorship and it describes how to cope with challenges in everyday life after a diagnosis of DIG.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship.
+It describes how to cope with challenges in everyday life after a diagnosis of DIG.
+Use the menu to choose a different section to read in this guide.